 True friends support in times of need

 Sima Qian did not write back to Ren An and did not comment on his friend’s criticism, but two years later, Ren An himself was in great peril.
-There had been a cordial but somehow fragile relationship between Emperor Wu and his crown prince Ju, who perhaps was not as ambitious as his father wished.
+There had been a cordial but somehow fragile relationship between Emperor Wu and Crown Prince Ju, who perhaps was not as ambitious as his father wished.

 Sima Qian was shocked to hear this news, and because of his personal experience, he sympathized with Ren An.
 While other ministers confessed that they had nothing to do with Ren An, Sima Qian found the letter Ren An had written a few years before, read it, and thought to himself: “Shaoqing (Ren An), I didn’t want to reply to your letter.
 Yet, now that you are in great trouble, I would like to write a letter to give you some comfort.
 I have been in the same situation as you, and I know how much one needs the help of friends at this time!”